-We used the Turky-Kramer method to analyze significant differences in the soil carbon component content and enzyme activity under different vegetation types.
-A two-way ANOVA test was used to analyze the effects of vegetation type and soil layer depth on the soil organic carbon components and enzyme activities.
+We used the Tukey-Kramer method to analyze significant differences in the soil carbon component content and enzyme activity under different vegetation types.
+A two-way ANOVA test was used to analyze the effects of vegetation type and soil layer depth on the SOC components and enzyme activities.
 The confidence interval was 95%, and P < 0.05 was considered significant.
 The errors in the figures and tables of this article are standard errors.
-The relationship between soil catalase, sucrase, amylase, urease and soil carbon fractions were analyzed using a Pearson correlation analysis.
+The relationships between soil catalase, sucrase, amylase, urease and soil carbon fractions were analyzed using a Pearson correlation analysis.